TP-Coder-Innovation-Hub/email-delivery-feature-challenge/README.md

 ### Project Description

 A robust email delivery system that enables applications to send transactional, promotional, and notification emails to customers, clients, and users with reliable delivery tracking and management capabilities.
+(Traceability is optional here)

 ### Why